diego0020/braviz-app/doc/faq.md

 #### Are variables in the linear model centered?

 > Yes, all rational variables are standardized by substracting the mean and dividing by 2 standard deviations.
-> All nominal variables with two levels are standardized in such a way that the mean is zero, and the standard deviation is 1.
+> All nominal variables with two levels are standardized in such a way that the mean is zero, and the difference between levels is 1.
 > Nominal variables with more than two levels are left as they are.
 > The outcome variable is also standardized.
 All of this is accomplished using the
 > "Standardize" function in the [ARM](http://cran.r-project.org/web/packages/arm/index.html) package.